chauff/IN4325/README.md

 2. The **applied NLP project** contributes 45% to the final grade.

-3. The **peer reviews** contribute 10% to the final grade.
+3. The **paper reviews** contribute 10% to the final grade.

+Each of the two project phases is worth 45% of the final grade, consisting of the following parts:
+- Report writing, background & context:  10%
+- Report technical correctness: 10%
+- Report results & discussion: 10%
+- Interview (understanding, insights): 15%

+The paper review is worth 10% of the final grade.
+We take the 9 best review grades you have achieved (which at minimum should be 9x *sufficient* and at best can be 9x *excellent*) and convert them into points: 1 point per *sufficient* and 2 points per *excellent*.
+18 points (i.e. 9x *excellent*) is a grade of 10, 9 points (i.e. 9x *sufficient*) is a grade of 6.
+Points between 9 and 18 are converted to grades in a linear fashion.

-In order to pass this course, you need (1) to receive a 5.8 grade or higher, (2) complete both projects with at least a grade of 5.0 and (3) receive a *sufficient* for at least 9 of the 14 peer reviews.
+In order to pass this course, you need to fullfil **all** of the following:
+1. Receive an overall grade of 5.8 or higher (in alignment with TU Delft's exam regulations).
+2. Complete both project phases with at least a grade of 5.0.
+3. Receive a *sufficient* for at least 9 of the 14 reviews.

 ## :hourglass: Weekly support hours